 section 8 of the Security of Critical Infrastructure Act 2018)

-Direct interest holders are required to report information on intermediate and ultimate holding entities (these entities are not considered direct interest holders).
+Direct interest holders are required to report information on intermediate and ultimate holding entities.
+These entities may also be considered direct interest holders.

 The definition ensures that the obligation to report ownership information sits with the entities best placed to report that information and all relevant influence or control details are reported.

 Responsible entities are required to report 'operational information', including: